 Friday, January 21, 4:30 p.m.

 Art on Sedgwick, Marshall Field Garden Apartments

 Saturday, January 22 at 12 p.m. and 2 p.m.

 345 N. Kedzie Ave. in Humboldt Park

-Eagle Dance by Ty Defoe (Wisconsin)
+Eagle Dance by Ty Defoe (Wisconsin and New York)

 Inspired by the wisdom gained from eagles, this dance embraces the interconnectedness of all living things; the two legged, the four legged, the winged, the finned, and the rooted.
 Stemming from the Anishinaabe and Haudenosaunee teachings, this movement honors the past, celebrates the present, and provides inspiration for future generations.
 Grammy Award winner Ty Defoe is a writer, actor and interdisciplinary artist of the Oneida and Ojibwe Nations of Wisconsin.
 Defoe co-created with IBEX Puppetry the unforgettable 2019 Chicago International Puppet Theater Festival opening production, Ajijaak on Turtle Island, an eco-focused, First Nation origin story and spectacle that featured giant animal puppets and performers of the Ojibwe, Lakota, and Cherokee Nations. tydefoe.com

 I Am the Bear by Jerrell L. Henderson (Chicago)